-Current statistics released by the National Institutes of Health (NIH), in the United States, Parkinson's disease currently affects approximately 500,000 people.
-Each year, about 60,000 people are newly diagnosed with PD and it is the second most common neurodegenerative disease, after Alzheimer's disease.
-Parkinson's disease usually develops after age 50, but can occur in younger adults but rarely in children.
+Parkinson's disease usually develops after age 50 but can occur in younger adults but rarely in children.
 The average age at onset is 60 years.
 Onset after age 50 is considered late-onset PD; onset before age 50 is considered early-onset PD; onset before age 20 is considered juvenile-onset PD.
 Parkinson's disease is more common in men than women.
 Parkinson's disease affects people worldwide and is thought to be caused by a complex interaction between genetic and environmental factors.

 There is presently no cure for Parkinson's disease, but treatments are available to help manage the symptoms.
 PD causes progressive disability.
-Although Parkinson's disease itself is not fatal, the CDC ranked complications from PD as the 14th leading cause of death in the U.S. as of February 2016.
-The Parkinson's Disease Foundation estimates the economic burden of Parkinson's disease in the U.S. at $25 billion (direct and indirect costs, including treatments, lost income from inability to work, and social security payments).
+Although Parkinson's disease itself is not fatal, in its June 24, 2019 National Vital Statistics Report, CDC ranked complications from PD as the 10th leading cause of death for those 65 and older in the U.S. in 2017.
+In a report funded by The Michael J. Fox Foundation (MJFF) and the Parkinson's Foundation, the Lewin Group (owned by United Healthcare Group) estimated the economic burden of Parkinson's disease in the U.S. at $52 billion.
+This number includes direct and indirect costs, including treatments, lost income from inability to work, and social security payments.
+The extra medical cost for someone with PD versus not having PD was estimated as $24,439 in 2017.
 Research is being done to better understand PD and to develop more effective treatments, with the ultimate goals of cure and prevention of PD.

 Other medical conditions may have clinical features that are similar to Parkinson's disease, referred to as "parkinsonian" or "secondary parkinsonism".
-These other medical conditions will not be discussed here.
+These other medical conditions whose symptoms may present as though Parkinson’s will not be discussed here.
 This continuing education program will focus exclusively on PD.